 Davidson Colleges provides state-of-the-art research facilities for student-faculty research in the sciences, social sciences and humanities with top of the line laboratories, instrumentation, student studio space and soundproof music spaces.

-The Wall Academic Center features teaching laboratory spaces for classroom experiments and group investigations, research labs for independent faculty research and student collaboration, faculty offices for the departments of biology, chemistry, psychology, neuroscience, and environmental science, shared faculty and student common areas to facilitate both formal and information learning, and open forum space that provides a gathering place for the campus community and encourages collaboration among faculty, students, and staff.
+The Wall Academic Center features teaching laboratory spaces for classroom experiments and group investigations, research labs for independent faculty research and student collaboration, faculty offices for the departments of biology, chemistry, psychology, neuroscience, and environmental science, shared faculty and student common areas to facilitate both formal and informal learning, and open forum space that provides a gathering place for the campus community and encourages collaboration among faculty, students, and staff.

 The Wall Center is expansive, impressive and a stunning addition to Davidson College.
 By the numbers, the space features 149,000 sq. ft., 49 faculty offices, 36 research labs, 20 teaching labs, 16 academic disciplines represented, five learning environments, and one transformative space that exemplifies liberal arts education for the 21st century.

-The Dana Science Building contains classrooms and laboratories for instruction and research in physics and biology.
+The Dana Science Building contains classrooms and laboratories for instruction and research in physics.
 Two floors house the Physics Department, where there are special facilities for student-faculty research in the areas of atomic and molecular physics, condensed matter physics, laser spectroscopy, theoretical physics, and computational physics.
 Student laboratories are used for the study of astronomy, introductory physics, electronics, optics, and advanced physics.
 All labs contain networked computers.
 Major physics instrumentation includes a diode-pumped Nd:YAG laser coupled to a Ti-sapphire ring cavity, a pulsed frequency-doubled optical parametric oscillator and a pulsed Nd:YAG dye laser system, dual-beam optical tweezers, a 1.3-m scanning monochromator, a Fourier transform infrared spectrometer, a differential scanning calorimeter, wavemeters and spectrum analyzers, a transient capacitance spectroscopy system, liquid helium and nitrogen cryostats, a Penning ion trap, and a 2-Tesla electromagnet.
 This equipment is used to study alkali atoms, negative ions, cellular and molecular biophysics, semiconductors, and doped insulators.
 Dana also houses the Physics Computation Center, which contains high-end workstations for science computation.

 This 43,000 square foot building houses classroom and laboratory facilities for painting, drawing, printmaking, and sculpture.
 The Semans Lecture Hall is equipped with video and sound technology.
 Declared majors with an emphasis in studio art may apply for one of the seven individual student studios in the building.